chsxf/mfx.wiki.mirror/Configuration-Directives.md

 Directive | Description | -
 --------- | ----------- | -
 `autoload.precedence` | An array of folders into which the autoloader will look for.
 The autoloaded elements will be looked in order of precedence in that list.
-That list is however always prepend with <abbr title="php-micro-framework in short">MFX</abbr>'s own folders.
+That list is however always prepend with MFX's own folders.
 Thus, it is not possible to override one of the framework's classes with a custom one. | *Optional*

 #### Example